Chapter 5: the swapchain

 A.1.
 Windows and surfaces

-We want to render to windows, but we have not yet seen how to handle window objects.
-Windows are a system-side feature, and they are not managed by Vulkan; we have to create them from CPU-land instead.
-As different systems handle windows in different ways, we use cross-platform libraries that let us manipulate them in an abstracted way.
-One such library is GLFW, which supports Windows, macOS, Wayland and X11 (with these last two basically being current and legacy Linux).
-Moreover, GLFW provides a cross-platform way of handling inputs.
-Alternatives to this library include SFML and SDL, but GLFW is the most lightweight option.
-We must load it in a specific manner to put it in Vulkan mode: we need to make sure that it can find the Vulkan headers, and we must request some specific instance extensions when initializing Vulkan.
+Windows are an operating system feature.
+As such, they are not managed by Vulkan; we create them from CPU-land.
+Since different systems handle windows in different ways, we use cross-platform libraries that let us manipulate them in an abstracted manner.
+One such library is GLFW, which supports Windows, macOS, Wayland and X11 (to a first approximation, these last two are current and legacy Linux).
+Moreover, this library provides a cross-platform way of handling inputs.
+Alternatives to GLFW include SFML an SDL, but GLFW is the most lightweight of those.
+We load it in a specific manner to put it in Vulkan mode: we need to make sure that it can find the Vulkan headers, and we must request some specific instance extensions when initializing Vulkan.

 Once GLFW is loaded, we can create windows.
 From a window, we can extract a surface, i.e., a Vulkan-side view of it for use as a rendering target.
-Surfaces are not a native feature of Vulkan: they are defined in an instance extension that we need to enable (in fact, this is one of the extensions that GLFW expects us to load).
+Surfaces are not a native feature of Vulkan: they are defined in one of the instance extensions that GLFW requires us to load.

 A.2.
 Swapchains and presentation

-When creating a swapchain, we choose an image type (with a resolution, a format, etc).
+We create a swapchain object with a specific image type (characterized by a resolution, a format, etc).
 This type is constrained by surface-specific limitations (for instance, the image resolution should match that of the underlying window).
-We also specify a presentation mode, which dictates how the contents of the window is updated: we may write to the display-mapped buffer directly, or we may use a form of buffering instead.
+We also specify a presentation mode, which dictates how the contents of the window is updated: we may render to the display-mapped buffer directly or use some form of buffering.
+A swapchain object is not much more than a manager for a set of image resources; at any point, some of them are effectively owned by the system, and others may be accessed by us.

-We acquire an image from the swapchain prior to a render using a special function.
+To render to a swapchain image, we must first obtain write access to one of them via the acquisition function (the presentation engine returns one of the images it does not need anymore).
 Although we could use this image as a draw call's color attachment, rendering directly into the swapchain is limiting: it forces us to stick to the exact resolution of the underlying window, as well as to one of the formats it supports.
-This rules out rendering options such as targeting a resolution lower than that of the window or high-dynamic-range rendering with non-HDR monitors.
-The alternative is to introduce distinct images for color attachments; copying these images to the swapchain is cheap.
+This rules out targeting a lower resolution or high-dynamic-range rendering with non-HDR monitors, among other things.
+The alternative is to render into normal images, and to merely copy the result into the swapchain (a cheap operation).

 In summary, a frame goes through the following steps:

-- Rendering: we render the scene and copy the result to the swapchain image from step 1.
+- Rendering: we render the scene and copy the result to the swapchain image from step 1 (we may render directly into the swapchain image if we do not mind the limitations).

 A.3.
 Parallel renders and juggling resources

 We must duplicate some resources to avoid conflicts.
-For instance, we should not share a single image acquired semaphore for all frames-in-flight.
+For instance, we should not have a single render finished semaphore for all the images of a swapchain: several frames may be handled in parallel, so that would be ambiguous.
 Resources should be duplicated as specified below:

-- Per frame-in-flight resources: a command buffer, a render finished fence, a render finished semaphore, the uniform buffers, and all other variable resources.
+- Per frame-in-flight resources: a command buffer, a render finished fence (called render done in the diagram), an image acquired semaphore, the uniform buffers, and all other variable resources.

 - Unduplicated resources: the rest, including the pipelines, the render passes, the vertex/index buffers, and all constant resources.

-When using pre-baked command buffers, we should generate frames_in_flight_count*swapchain_images_count unique ones as a consequence (this corresponds to all possible combinations of resources that we must handle).
+Engines that reuse command buffers should pre-record frames_in_flight_count*swapchain_images_count unique ones (this corresponds to all possible combinations of resources that we must handle; we said above that there should be one command buffer per frame-in-flight: this was a minimum, and what we should do for renderers that record on each frame).
 Also, in CPU-bound contexts, we can minimize input lag and unnecessary frames generation by measuring how much time is required to generate a frame, and by delaying the generation of subsequent frames so that renders finish right in time for the presentation engine.

 A.4.
 Handling resizes

 When a window gets resized or minimized, the corresponding swapchain becomes outdated.
-Vulkan returns an error on later interactions with that swapchain.
+Vulkan returns either errors or warnings on later interactions with that swapchain.
 In that case, we must recreate it with updated characteristics.

 B. A deeper dive